 As you can see from the above, there are many fees to consider when choosing a forex broker.
 This is why the research process is so important.

 Leverage allows you to trade with more money than you have in your account.
-The vast bulk of top UK forex brokers offer leverage facilities.
+The vast bulk of popular UK forex brokers offer leverage facilities.
 In fact, if you are a UK retail client, then your leverage limits will likely remain constant across all brokers.

 This is because – for the time being, UK forex platforms are required to comply with the laws implemented by European Securities and Markets Authority (ESMA).